damianhakert/damianhakert.github.io/source/posts/2016-10-10-gitlab-com-vs-gitlab-ee-vs-gitlab-ce.html.md

 Every 22nd there's a new GitLab release, with more awesomeness than before!

-You are more than invited to contribute to make GitLab CE even better.
+You are more than welcome to contribute to make GitLab CE even better.
 We are happy to receive feature proposals in our issue tracker, and we get even happier and cheerful when you contribute with your own code, so it's easier and faster to make it happen.

 Check out the implementations that are [**up-for-grabs**][ce-up-for-grabs] and submit your code!
-You're also more than invited to share your thoughts, ask questions and even help us to answer some questions in our [forum].
+You're also more than welcome to share your thoughts, ask questions and even help us to answer some questions in our [forum].
 Our community is what makes GitLab better and more attractive to everyone.
 We elect an **[MVP]** every month to express our gratitude.
 And some of our